huebel/macbook/README.md

 Solid knowledge of the XENOmat API and DataVisualisation with d3.js was given, so the tasks were largely:

-* Learn about SMSLib and how to integrate Objective-C code - 2h
+* Learn about SMSLib and how to integrate Objective-C code - **2h**
-* Fight with Cevelop (Eclipse CDT) about now wanting to integrate the above - 1h
+* Fight with Cevelop (Eclipse CDT) about now wanting to integrate the above - **1h**
-* Learn about THREE.js, experimenting in the browser - 2h
+* Learn about THREE.js, experimenting in the browser - **2h**
-* Polish the GUI, trimming parameters for this UseCase - 2h
+* Polish the GUI, trimming parameters for this UseCase - **2h**
-* Test the service with my adolescent son on his iPad, while throwing my MacBook around, and hearing his ideas for game development - priceless
+* Test the service with my adolescent son on his iPad, while throwing my MacBook around, and hearing his ideas for game development - ***priceless***
-* Adding a view service and integrating into the XENOmat Demo Application - 1h
+* Adding a view service and integrating into the XENOmat Demo Application - **1h**

-All in all it took about 8 hours and made (besides the plugin) a lot of fun.
+In total it took about 8 hours and gave us (besides the App) hours of fun, new ideas, and some deeper insight into compilers, WebGL rendering, and Eclipse CDT.